adeyemionward/talentsync/README.md

 ## Introduction

-This API project is built Laravel (a PHP framework) and JWT Authentication Library
+This API project is built with Laravel (a PHP framework) and JWT Authentication Library

 ## Features